frederic-perez/AmE-dictionary/data/idioms.md

 __tempest in a teapot__ Tempest in a teapot (American English), or storm in a teacup (British English), is an idiom meaning a small event that has been exaggerated out of proportion.
 There are also lesser known or earlier variants, such as tempest in a teacup, storm in a cream bowl, tempest in a glass of water, storm in a wash-hand basin, and storm in a glass of water.
 __tempus fugit__ [:scroll: The phrase is Latin for “time flies.”]
 Time passes quickly. _I can’t believe it’s been so long since my last visit—tempus fugit!_
 __test the water(s)__ :two::hammer: _We’re testing the waters._
+__TFW__ An abbreviation for “that feel when” or “that feeling when,” used in texting and social media to introduce a commonly experienced feeling or situation (that others will likely identify with). _TFW you see your dog after you get home from work._
 __that will be the day__ Said of something that is unlikely to happen. _A politician speaking the truth?
 Ha, that’ll be the day!_
 __that’s all she wrote__ This is the end; there is nothing left to say. _I’m sorry, Ben, but the board’s decision is final.
 That’s all she wrote, I’m afraid._
 __the (hot) skinny__ Confidential information on a particular person or topic. _Net managers who want the skinny on the latest in computer security._